chintanbhargave/Tableau/Startup Challenge/README.txt

 This interactive visualization covers the basic concepts like :

-	1. Creating Custom Territories using
+	1. Creating Custom Territories by using
-										1. Group Method
+		1. Groups
-										2. By Geographical Roles
+		2. Geographical Roles

-	2. Highlighting the points without disturbing the underlying visualizations
+	2. Highlighting the points without disturbing the underlying visualizations (highlighters)

-	3. Clustering data points, Saving the cluster to make it reusable adding trend lines to cluster groups to get additional insights
+	3. Creating cross Database joins
+	4. Clustering analysis
+	5. Combine regression modeling with clustering
+	6. Save clusters for future analysis